 U of M ready to welcome new students to campus

-Move-in begins Aug.
-26; Welcome Week kicks off Aug.
-28
+Move in begins Aug.
+25; Welcome Week begins Aug.
+27

-Media note: To access any events during move-in or Welcome Week, media are asked to contact the University News Service in advance.
+Also, to access any events during move-in or Welcome Week, media are asked to contact the University News Service in advance.
 Media guidelines can be found here.

-Thousands of new students will begin their collegiate experience at the University of Minnesota Twin Cities will welcome thousands of new students to campus next week when first-year students begin moving in to their residence halls.
-After two days of move-in on Aug.
+The University of Minnesota Twin Cities will welcome thousands of new students to campus next week when first-year students move into their residence halls.
+Following two days of move-in on Aug.
 25 and 26, the U will kick off its nationally renowned Welcome Week activities.

-Now in its sixth year, Welcome Week aims to improve student engagement, first year retention and ultimately graduation rates by equipping students with the knowledge and resources to make a successful transition from high school to collegiate life.
-It has proven to be a very successful program with students and parents, and serves as a model that is increasingly being emulated by colleges and universities around the country.
+Now in its seventh year, Welcome Week aims to improve student engagement and first year retention rates by equipping students with the knowledge and resources to make a successful transition from high school to collegiate life.
+It serves as a model that is increasingly being emulated by colleges and universities around the country.

-Led by more than 430 upper class Welcome Week volunteer leaders, students take part in Welcome Week activities in small groups.
+Led by more than 430 upper-class Welcome Week volunteer leaders, first-year students experience Welcome Week activities in small groups.

-Each of Welcome Week's six days from Wednesday, Aug.
-28 to Monday, Sept.
-2, features a different theme.
-More information and a complete schedule of Welcome Week activities can be found at welcomeweek.umn.edu.
+Each of Welcome Week's six days — from Wednesday, Aug.
+27 to Monday, Sept.
+1 — features a different theme.
+More information and a complete schedule of Welcome Week activities can be found here.

 Media opportunities include: